Ticket of leave: Australia

-Ticket-of-leave holders were permitted to marry, or to bring their families from Britain, and to acquire property, but they were not permitted to carry firearms or board a ship.
+Holders of a ticket of leave were permitted to marry or to bring their families from Britain and to acquire property, but they were not permitted to carry firearms or to board a ship.
 Convicts who observed the conditions of the ticket of leave until the completion of one half of their sentence were entitled to a conditional pardon, which removed all restrictions except a ban on leaving the colony.
-Convicts who did not observe the conditions of their ticket could be arrested without warrant, tried without recourse to the Supreme Court, and would forfeit their property.
+Convicts who did not observe the conditions of their ticket could be arrested without warrant, tried without recourse to the Supreme Court and have their property forfeited.
 The ticket of leave had to be renewed annually, and those with one had to attend muster and church services.

-The ticket itself was a highly detailed document, listing the place and year the convict was tried, the name of the ship in which he or she was transported, and the length of the sentence.
+The ticket itself was a highly detailed document, listing the place and year the convict was tried, the name of the ship in which he or she was transported and the length of the sentence.
 There was also a complete physical description of the convict, along with year of birth, former occupation and "native place".

-A ticket had two components: The "ticket proper" was issued to the person named, and it was mandatory for the person to carry that document on their person at all times.
-The second component was the "butt", which was the official copy and was kept on file by the Government.
-Tickets proper are now quite rare as they were in constant use by the holder.
+A ticket had two components.
+The "ticket proper" was issued to the person named, and it was mandatory for the person to carry that document on their person at all times.
+The second component was the "butt", which was the official copy and was kept on file by the government.
+Tickets proper are now quite rare, as they were in constant use by the holder.
 The butts are still retained in archival records and are available for researchers.

-According to Alexander Maconochie, tickets of leave could be suspended in summary fashion for the most "trifling irregularities," and a "very large proportion" of ticket-of-leave holders were returned to government work as a result.
+According to Alexander Maconochie, tickets of leave could be suspended in summary fashion for the most "trifling irregularities", and a "very large proportion" of ticket-of-leave holders were returned to government work as a result.